Royal Alexandra Hospital (Edmonton): Current challenges

 Several reports released by Alberta Health Services (and Capital Health prior to the establishment of AHS) have listed the Royal Alexandra Hospital as a priority health need with many of the campus buildings not able to provide adequate patient measures for patient safety, privacy and dignity.

 The Active Treatment Centre inpatient tower – which currently houses over 500 inpatient beds – "is truly obsolete and requires replacement."
 Rooms in this building often house four to five patients.
 The current HVAC and electrical infrastructure is too old to be updated and there is frequent electrical fires and flooding.

 The Emergency Department requires a major expansion to meet its current workload.
 There is a shortage of observation (intermediate care/monitored) beds throughout the facility that affects all programs.
 Surgery can be cancelled due to shortage of observation beds, and movement of patients out of Emergency and ICU can be obstructed by lack of available beds.
 Psychiatry programs for children, adolescents and adults are all in substandard spaces that present risks to patients and to staff.
 The outpatient clinic is small and does not have needed spaces.
 Initial patient assessments and some patient recovery take place in hallways.
 The Bridging Unit and Transition Units are in very poor quality spaces that do not meet the needs of vulnerable, frail elderly patients.
 There are large psychiatry/mental health populations served by RAH but there are insufficient or inadequate spaces for program delivery.

 Under Premier Jim Prentice's Progressive Conservative Party, Hon.
-Stephen Mendel, made the announcement that the Royal Alexandra Hospital would receive the funding needed to rebuild; however, the Progressive Conservative Party lost the provincial election months after this announcement and the allocation of this funding to the Royal Alexandra Hospital was temporarily removed by Premier Rachel Notley's New Democratic Party in 2015 in order to reassess all capital region hospitals as a whole despite campaigning on the inadequacies of the facility.
+Stephen Mandel, made the announcement that the Royal Alexandra Hospital would receive the funding needed to rebuild; however, the Progressive Conservative Party lost the provincial election months after this announcement and the allocation of this funding to the Royal Alexandra Hospital was temporarily removed by Premier Rachel Notley's New Democratic Party in 2015 in order to reassess all capital region hospitals as a whole despite campaigning on the inadequacies of the facility.

 In 2017, the Government of Alberta announced that more than $520 million had been allocated to the Royal Alexandra Hospital campus as part of a $1 billion investment in Alberta hospitals.
 The two major projects funded at the Royal Alexandra include $155 million for a brand new child and youth mental health building, and $364 million for an overhaul of CapitalCare Norwood.
 The latter project will increase the number of enhanced, long-term care beds from 205 to 350 at Norwood.